-CIE will not enter into discussions or correspondence in connection with these mark schemes.
+• CIE will not enter into discussions or correspondence in connection with these mark schemes.

-CIE is publishing the mark schemes for the May/June 2008 question papers for most IGCSE, GCE Advanced Level and Advanced Subsidiary Level syllabuses and some Ordinary Level syllabuses.
+CIE is publishing the mark schemes for the May/June 2010 question papers for most IGCSE, GCE Advanced Level and Advanced Subsidiary Level syllabuses and some Ordinary Level syllabuses.

-Page 2 Mark Scheme Syllabus GCE A/AS LEVEL - May/June 2008 9718/8672
+Page 2 Mark Scheme: Teachers' version Syllabus Paper GCE A LEVEL - May/June 2010 9718 04